 Muppets Most Wanted – Took my kids to the discount theater to see this.
 The Muppets are an interesting, antiquated franchise, with the gang still invested in putting on a vaudevillian show like they did in the 1970′s.
 Bret McKenzie is back to write all-new songs for the group.
 Some amuse, some drag.
 I liked the interaction between CIA agent Sam the Eagle and Ty Burrell’s Inspector Closeau-type Interpol agent.
 The cameos were numerous and some more effective than others.
 I liked the trio of Jemaine Clement, Ray Liotta and Danny Trejo befriending Kermit in the Siberian gulag.

 It makes a plot point of “will they or won’t they” get married between Kermit and Miss Piggy.
 Since they got married at the end of 1984′s The Muppets Take Manhattan, I presume this mean that film is no longer canon?
 Often the films reset and act as stand-alone, but Muppets Most Wanted definitely takes place in the same universe as 2011′s The Muppets.
 While it had its charms, it’s one I’m glad I didn’t pay first-run ticket prices to see.

 Lone Survivor – It’s new on DVD this week, so I linked to my original review.

-Tags: Alexander Skarsgard Beauty & The Beast Casting News Djimon Hounsou Featured Gareth Edwards Gwendoline Christie Insurgent Josh Trank Lupita Nyong'o Muppets Most Wanted Naomi Watts Popular Star Wars Star Wars 7 Star Wars Episode VII Star Wars Universe The Railway Man
+Tags: Alexander Skarsgard Beauty & The Beast Casting News Djimon Hounsou Gareth Edwards Gwendoline Christie Insurgent Josh Trank Lupita Nyong'o Muppets Most Wanted Naomi Watts Star Wars Star Wars 7 Star Wars Episode VII Star Wars Universe The Railway Man